 Under Amendment 1, we all have the right to believe in whatever religion we choose, including no religion.
-Each of these are equal, none greater than another.
+Each of these is equal, none greater than another.
 While I am not a huge fan of ORGANIZED religion (of any kind), I respect your right to believe, as well as your right not to.
 We are also granted the right to freedom of speech and freedom of the press.
 So, say and think what you like, but make sure you stop talking and let others do the same.
-You are not necessarily right; you are opinionated.
-Let others give their “2 cents” and if you have an open mind you might learn something.
+You are not necessarily correct; you are opinionated.
+Let others give their “2 cents,” If you have an open mind, you might learn something.
 Let the press do their job and be thankful, even if you don’t like their slanted view, that they have a RIGHT to report it.
-I miss the days of straight forward news reporting instead of the opinionated perspectives we get today, but they are FREE to do it that way.
+I miss the days of straightforward news reporting instead of the opinionated perspectives we get today, but they are FREE to do it that way.

-Under Amendment 6, when charged with a crime you have a right to a speedy trial and to confront witnesses against you.
+Under Amendment 6, when charged with a crime, you have a right to a speedy trial and to confront witnesses against you.
 You also are entitled to a lawyer.
-This is big stuff folks; you cannot be completely railroaded without a fighting chance.
+This is big stuff, folks; you cannot be completely railroaded without a fighting chance.
 How much more injustice would there be without being able to confront your accuser and have the assistance of counsel.
-Have a party, these are our rights!!
+Have a party; these are our rights!!
 Don’t treat them lightly or take them for granted.

 Under Amendment 7, We have the right to a jury trial.
-While this is under attack with things like binding arbitration clauses, Trial by jury is imperative and I consider fighting to keep this right (frankly all of them) part of my life’s work.
-I will jump to save a person in need, most of us will, because we see a person who needs help.
+While this is under attack with things like binding arbitration clauses, Trial by jury is imperative, and fighting to keep this right (frankly all of them) is a significant part of my life’s work.
+I will jump to save a person in need; most of us will because we see a person who needs help.
 They have a face, a name, a family, a heart, a soul.
-Companies don’t have these things; they have bottom lines and profits, and many will sacrifice souls for those profits.
-Companies don’t like jury trials because our right to one, protects us, and they don’t like us protected.
-No, for you Republicans who think what I just said is liberal, I disagree.
+Companies don’t have these things; they have bottom lines and profits, and many will sacrifice souls for profits.
+Companies don’t like jury trials because our right to one protects us, and they don’t want us protected.
+Now, for you Republicans who think what I just said is liberal, I disagree.
 I believe in corporate profits.
-I own a company and want and need it to be successful, but not at the cost of my individual rights.
+I own a company and want and need it to succeed, but not at the cost of my individual rights.

-Under Amendment 9, just because the Constitution does not address it, does not mean that it is NOT a right retained by the people.
-In other words, not so fast Government, we have rights that may not be enumerated in the Constitution.
+Under Amendment 9, just because the Constitution does not address it does not mean that it is NOT a right retained by the people.
+In other words, not so fast government, we have rights that may not be enumerated in the Constitution.
 People first.
-The drafters (We The People) appreciated that they did not address every potential issue in the Constitution, and they did not want a government that later tried to gather more power by assuming power over those things not mentioned.
+The drafters (We The People) appreciated that they did not address every potential issue in the Constitution.
+They did not want a government that later tried to gather more power by assuming power over those things not mentioned.